-Note: This guide applies to Wales only.
-Since 1 October 2013, there are some important differences between the situation in Wales and the situation in England, so it is important to ensure that you have the correct version of this guide.
-Business Guide 401E discusses the situation in England, and can be downloaded from the NFU website, or ordered from NFU CallFirst on 0370 845 8458.
+Note: This guide applies to England only.
+Since 1 October 2013 there are some important differences between the situation in England and the situation in Wales, so it is important to ensure that you have the correct version of this guide.
+Business Guide 401W discusses the situation in Wales, and can be downloaded from the NFU website, or ordered from NFU CallFirst on 0370 845 8458.

-English and Welsh Law makes provision for rights of way to be acquired by "deemed dedication".
-This means that in certain situations, landowners are assumed to have dedicated a right of way over their land.
+English law makes provision for rights of way to be acquired by "deemed dedication".
+This means that in certain situations the landowner is deemed to have granted a public right of way over his land.